Hussien12Mostafa/MLGenderClassification/README.md

   4. in svm.ipynb here i used svm model to train data set with features hinge only once and cold features only once and hinge and cold features togther.

   5. i found hinge only is high accuracy in test data.

+Cridits:
+Eng.
+Hussien Mostafa

+Hope you find this notebook helpful and easy to read.

+Please, contact me if you need any help in this notebook. or even if you have any improvements to apply on this problem.